GDPR: Our Journey So Far

 Register with the ICO

 Finally, which many organisations forget to do, register your organisation with the Information Commissioner’s Office or if you are based outside the United Kingdom, a relevant supervisory authority.
 GDPR will be organic and change over time.
-Over the next couple of years, precedents and further guidance will become available, whilst success stories and failures will be reported.
+Data Protection Professionals provide guidance on current data protection matters, including success stories and failures.
+They must be reported to the Information Commissioner’s Office (ICO).
 Keep monitoring the developments, continue to audit your processes and keep your internal housekeeping in order.

 Email us at info@tenintel.com and follow us on LinkedIn and Twitter @TenIntelligence for all updates.